 - The more muscle we have, the higher our overall metabolism rises.
 Each pound of muscle burns around six calories per day at rest, plus the calories needed to lug it around.
 This gives us a higher energy flux (g-flux), which has a number of different benefits.

 - And, as mentioned above, bigger muscles are stronger muscles.
+The stronger we are, the more capable we are, the better we age, and the longer we live.

 Now, to be clear, these studies don’t show us whether good health makes us stronger or whether being stronger improves our health.
 After all, it could be that once people near the end of their lives, they lose muscle mass and their grip gets weaker.
-Mind you, even if we factor that out, it still seems like becoming stronger has a positive impact on our health and longevity.
+But even if we factor that out, it still seems like becoming stronger has a massive positive impact on our health and longevity.

 This is all to say that to improve our health, we should follow a strenuous workout routine that helps us gain muscle size and strength.
 Strength training can certainly help, but if you’re a skinny guy who’s interested in getting bigger and stronger, we recommend hypertrophy training.